Hot Tub Holidays

 Welcome to hottubholiday.co.uk.
 Here you will find a wide range of holiday accommodation with hot tubs located up and down the UK.

-Choose from over 850 (…and growing) holiday cottages, lodges and log cabins with hot tubs which are located throughout many regions of England, Scotland and Wales.
-To bring you this massive choice we pick out the holiday homes which have hot tubs from a number of holiday providers including Hoseasons, Sykes Cottages, Cottages4You, English Country Cottages and Blue Chip Holidays as well as listing a number of holiday lets which are privately owned and managed.
+Choose from over 3,750 (…and growing) holiday cottages, lodges, log cabins, barns, pods and caravans with hot tubs which are located throughout many regions in England, Scotland and Wales.
+To bring you this massive choice, we pick out the holiday homes from a number of holiday providers including Hoseasons, Sykes Cottages, Cottages.com, Booking.com, Blue Chip Holidays and Luxury Coastal – as well as listing a number of holiday lets which are privately owned and managed.

 Quick Poll – Cast Your Vote

 Hot tub breaks are an ideal holiday where you can take in the added luxury of having your very own hottub at your disposal.
-Imagine arriving back at your secluded pine lodge after an enjoyable walk in the countryside and being able to soak your tired muscles in the bubbling hot tub on the veranda as the sun sets!
+Imagine arriving back at your secluded pine lodge after an enjoyable walk in the countryside, then being able to soak your tired muscles in the bubbling hot tub on the veranda as the sun sets!

-Hot tub holidays are particularly ideal for couples, small groups of friends, families and even large groups (such as work gatherings, hen parties and stag parties).
+Couples, small groups of friends, families and even large groups (such as work gatherings, hen parties and stag parties) can find accommodation to suit them.

-Whether you are a family who want to take in an outdoor lifestyle on a 3 night short break or a couple going away for a long weekend to enjoy a romantic break – a luxury lodge or traditional cottage with a hot tub will be time very well spent.
+Whether you are a family who want to take in an outdoor lifestyle on a 3 night short break, or a couple going away for a long weekend for a romantic break – a luxury lodge, traditional cottage, glamping in a treehouse or pod camping awaits you.

 By holidaying at wooden lodges or cosy cottages with hot tubs means you are less reliant upon ‘favourable’ weather.
 It doesn’t make much difference whether you holiday in Spring, Summer, Autumn or Winter you will be able to enjoy endless hours of relaxation in your private hot tub.

-It’s not ‘just’ about the hot tub… There are lots of holiday lodges, cottages, parks and barns which have hot tubs that also boast other facilities such as being pet friendly – so you can bring dogs, near to beaches / the seaside and have on-site fishing lakes to name but a few.
+It’s not ‘just’ about the hot tub…there are lots of holiday lodges, cottages, caravan parks and barns and more which have hot tubs that also boast other facilities such as being pet friendly – so you can bring dogs, near to beaches / the seaside and have on-site fishing lakes to name but a few.

 Begin Your Hot Tub Accommodation Search

-We’ve made it easy to find self catering cottages, log cabins and lodges with hot tubs which are available in 1, 2, 3, 4+ bedroom layouts.
-Use the accommodation finder above to search for holiday rentals in a specific location or to view information on specific types of holiday properties to rent which have a hot tub / spa / jacuzzi / whirlpool, click on the appropriate tab at the top of this page.
+We’ve made it easy to find all types of accommodation including self catering cottages, log cabins and lodges with hot tubs which are available in 1, 2, 3, 4+ bedroom layouts.
+Use the accommodation finder above to search for holiday rentals in a specific location or to view information on specific types of holiday properties to rent which have a hot tub – click on the appropriate tab at the top of this page to read more on each type before searching.

 If you’re undecided about the area where you would like to go, you can read information, find suitable lets and general information on our ‘popular destinations’ section.